Modern Foreign Languages

 Paper 1 - Listening, reading, writing and translation to and from the target language.

-Paper 2 –an essay in the target language based on two texts or a text and a film studied.
+Paper 2 – two essays in the target language based on two texts or a text and a film studied.

-Paper 3 – A Speaking exam including a discussion on an individual research project.
+Paper 3 – A Speaking exam including a stimulus card and a discussion on an individual research project.

 Where will it take me?